Cisco-UKI-DevX/9300-Docker-Lab-Guide/README.md

 ## Final thoughts

-For now our application isn't very interesting that we're running and provides limited insight, but if you're using the sandbox they're are a few more apps already so I'd recommend deploying a couple to get yourself used to the process and trying out some of the different options.
+For now our application isn't very interesting and provides limited insight, but if you're using the sandbox they're are a few more apps on the flash memory already so I'd recommend deploying a couple to get yourself used to the process and trying out some of the different options.
 At somepoint we'll expand these exercises by building our own custom application packaged in a docker container, then look to deploy it in this hosting environment but for now I hope this lab has given you a brief taster of working with the Docker environment in the Catalyst 9300.